atakanapan/spoofdpi-turkey/README.md

 # spoofdpi-turkey

-A tested SpoofDPI wrapper configuration for circumventing deep packet inspection (DPI) and DNS interference on residential internet connections in Turkey.
+One-command macOS deployment of SpoofDPI for Turkey.
+The installer bootstraps Homebrew and SpoofDPI when absent, then installs a wrapper (`spoofdpi-tr`) that invokes SpoofDPI with flags tuned for the DPI and DNS interference patterns observed on Turkish residential ISPs.
+The system-wide HTTP/HTTPS proxy is enabled on demand and reverted automatically on termination — no persistent system changes.

-**Validated:** macOS 15.x (Apple Silicon), SpoofDPI v1.5.1.
+**Platform:** macOS only (Apple Silicon and Intel). **Validated against:** macOS 15.x (Apple Silicon), SpoofDPI v1.5.1.

 ## Background